OllieDeOps/groups-watching-ranges/README.md

 ```shell
 go run main.go
 ```
-## open a new terminal window in the same folder and run:
+## to easily send commands to the server, open a new terminal window in the same folder and run:
 ```shell
 go run client.go
 ```